jillesvangurp/www.jillesvangurp.com/_posts/2007-10-28-managing-wordpress-deployment.md

   - versionmanagement
   - wordpress
 ---
 This little article is a summary of how I currently manage my wordpress blog.
-The wordpress.org site lists <a href="http://codex.wordpress.org/Installing/Updating_WordPress_with_Subversion">some advice</a> on how to manage a wordpress installation using subversion.
+The wordpress.org site lists [some advice](http://codex.wordpress.org/Installing/Updating_WordPress_with_Subversion) on how to manage a wordpress installation using subversion.
 However, I have a slightly more sophisticated setup that preserves my modifications (as long as they don't conflict) that I maintain in a private branch of wordpress.

 I use rsync to push and pull changes remotely (using ssh, ftp should work as well).
 Since a good howto seems to be lacking online and since I spent a while figuring out how to do all this, I decided to share my little setup.
 <!--more-->